 • Whose employer normally employed more than 10 employees on a typical business day during the preceding calendar year.
 We call this the 10-employee test.
+To determine if you meet the 10-employee test, see the Worksheet for Determining if You Must File Form 8027 for Calendar Year 2018, later.
+Food or beverage operation.
 A food or beverage operation is any business activity which provides food or beverages for consumption on the premises, other than fast food operations.
 An operation is a fast food operation only if its customers order, pick up, and pay for food or beverages at a counter or window and then carry the food or beverages to another location (either on or off the premises).
 Some people call food or beverage operations venues, stores, rooms, outlets, or cost centers.

-If you provide food or beverages at more than one location, the activity at each separate location is considered to be a separate food or beverage operation.
+If you provide food or beverages at more than one location, the activity at each separate location is considered to be a separate food or beverage operation and a separate Form 8027 is filed for each location.
 You could also have more than one food or beverage operation within a single building.
 Each activity conducted within a single building is treated as a separate location if the customers of the activity, while being provided with food or beverages, occupy an area separate from that occupied by customers of other activities and the gross receipts from the activity are recorded separately.
+For example, a gourmet restaurant, a coffee shop, and a cocktail lounge in a hotel would each be treated as a separate food or beverage operation if gross receipts from each activity are recorded separately.
+In addition, an employer may treat different activities conducted in the identical place at different times as separate food or beverage operations if the gross receipts of the activities at each time are recorded separately.
+For example, a restaurant may record the gross receipts from its cafeteria-style lunch operation separately from the gross receipts of its full-service food or beverage operations.

+Tipping of food or beverage employees by customers is customary.
 Generally, tipping isn't considered customary in a cafeteria-style operation or if at least 95% of total sales (other than carryout) had a service charge of 10% or more.
 See Regulations section 31.6053-3(j)(7) and (18) for more information.
 If tipping isn't considered customary, the food or beverage operation isn't a large food or beverage establishment.
+Service charges aren't tips; see Difference Between Service Charges and Tips, later.